egawati/micoes/README.md

 ### Package Installation - Development Mode
 - Download and extract the the ZIP file
-- On the terminal cd to extracted micoes folder and run the command: `python3 setup.py develop`
+- On the terminal cd to the extracted micoes folder and run the command: `python3 setup.py develop`

 ### Citation
 ```